sferenchak/LXT-1/README.md

 ## Overview

 For this task, I opted to create the learning exerience using Storyline 360 given the scope of the deliverables and the timeframe available.
 I focused on implementing various gamification techniques such as badging, point systems, and a fun design aesthetic while leveraging content from wikipedia regarding the topic itself rather than attempting to write, design, and build from scratch.
+Total design and build time was approximately 6-7 hours from initial concept idea to publish.

 ## Main Features